JesseWilliamson/jessewilliamson.github.com/_posts/2012-11-23-tdna-frameworks-vs-foundation.md

 ---
 layout: post
-post-title: Things New Devs Ask - What Should We Learn?
-Frameworks vs Foundations
+post-title: Things New Devs Ask - Frameworks vs Foundations
 synopsis: whether frameworks or fundamentals are more important for new devs to learn.
 ---
-# Things New Devs Ask: What Should We Learn: Frameworks vs Foundations
+# Things New Devs Ask: Frameworks vs Foundations

 > Wherein I swallow my pride and ask total n00b questions and expect you to answer them.
 ## A Little Background